Aayush3110/MBAI5310G-AI-Programming-Aayush-Bhanushali/Assignment5_KMeans_Clustering/README.md

 A **K-means Clustering** model with `n_clusters=3` is the main model.
 The number of clusters is chosen with the **Elbow Method** and confirmed with the **silhouette score**.

-> **Note on scope:** Week 5's lecture material also covers PCA (Principal Component Analysis).
-PCA is used here **only to visualise** the clusters in 2-D - it does not create the clusters.
-K-means creates the segments; PCA simply helps display them.
-Categorical fields and `Accepted_Offer` are intentionally excluded from clustering.

 Pipeline steps:
 1. Load, inspect, and clean the dataset (strip column names, drop duplicates, median-impute the numerical features)
 2. Select the six numerical features for clustering